• Skip to primary navigation

 What ingredients do I need to make a strawberry topping for a cheesecake?

-ingredients for topping the cheesecake
+ingredients for strawberry topping

-If you’re not a fan of strawberries you can use any other fruit that you like or just stick with the classic sour cream topping.
+If you’re not a fan of strawberries, you can use any other fruit that you like or just stick with the classic sour cream topping.

 How do I glaze the strawberries?